GoodVibe: Security-by-Vibe for LLM-Based Code Generation

 \subsection{Threat Model}

 \textbf{Goal and Assumptions.} Our goal is to improve the \emph{intrinsic security awareness} of code language models under normal, non-adversarial usage.
-We focus on the common scenario in which a developer relies on a code LLM for everyday programming tasks, such as code completion, rapid prototyping, or exploratory vibe coding, where prompts primarily emphasize functionality and development speed, and security requirements are implicit, underspecified, or absent.
-This setting reflects how code LLMs are typically used in real-world development workflows.
+We focus on the common scenario in which a developer relies on a code LLM for everyday programming tasks, such as code completion and rapid prototyping, where prompts primarily emphasize functionality and development speed, and security requirements are implicit, under-specified, or absent.

-We assume the model is deployed as-is to the user after training.
+We assume the code LLM is deployed as-is to the user after training.
 While the pretrained model may originate from a third party and could have been trained on imperfect or insecure data, we do not assume that an adversary has direct access to modify the model parameters during deployment.
 After deployment, the adversary’s interaction with the model is limited to standard prompting, just like any other user.

 \textbf{Threat Addressed.} The threat we address arises when a model operating under benign, security-agnostic prompts generates code that is functionally correct but insecure.
 Common examples include missing input validation when handling external data, unsafe memory management in low-level code, incomplete or incorrect authentication logic, and insecure usage of APIs that require additional safeguards.
 These vulnerabilities are not the result of malicious prompts or intentional misuse.
 Instead, they stem from the model’s learned coding behavior during pretraining on large-scale code corpora, which contain a substantial amount of insecure, incomplete, or context-dependent code.
 Furthermore, since code generated by LLMs is often copied, adapted, and integrated into larger codebases with minimal modification, insecure defaults can easily propagate downstream.
 Our objective is therefore to raise the \emph{baseline security quality} of generated code, making secure behavior more likely without explicit request.